eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 <div align=center> <img src="src/figs/1.5-6.png"></div>

-At this stage your installation of Cyclone DDS core, C-APIs and pre-compiler is complete.
-The Next section describes how to test it.
+At this stage your installation of Cyclone DDS core, C-APIs and pre-compiler are complete.
+The next section describes how to test it.

 ### 1.6 Test your Installation

 To test if your installation and configuration are properly done, you can use the Cyclone DDS _ddsperf_ tool (`./ddsperf sanity`) or you can use the Hello World example.
-To use the ddsperf tool, [refer to testing your network configuration.](#42-testing-your-network-configuration) And the test using the Hello World example be explained in this section.
+To use the ddsperf tool, [refer to testing your network configuration.](#42-testing-your-network-configuration) And the test using the Hello World example will be explained in this section.

 #### 1.6.1 Environnement variable updates